benwiz/travelmap/README.md

 - add travel lines, can even be between random cities or over mouse hovers
 - read https://github.blog/2020-12-21-how-we-built-the-github-globe/
 - consider mutating the magnitude and color
+- use the four color theorem to color 3d map hex tiles by country

 - Later
   - Google Timeline or Overland locations